Hymn "The Heirs of the White Mountain" ("Dědicové Bílé hory"), Op. 30, B27, B102, B134

 revised version: 14 March 1880, Prague

-original version: Hlahol of Prague, conductor Karel Bendl
+original version: Hlahol of Prague, joined Czech and German theatre orchestras, conductor Karel Bendl

-revised version: Hlahol of Prague, "Filharmonie" Orchestra, cond.
-Karel Knittl
+revised version: Hlahol of Prague, "Filharmonie" Orchestra, conductor Karel Knittl

 final version: Novello, Ewer & Co., 1885, London